 A typical usage of Global Resources is to define a database connection once and reuse it across all Altova applications that support Global Resources.
 For example, you can create a database connection on the machine where a MapForce mapping was designed and then reuse the same connection on the machine where MapForce Server runs the mapping (this may require, in some cases, that both machines have the same database client software installed).

 Optionally, you can create multiple variations of the same Global Resource (known as "configurations").
 This lets you easily switch file or folder paths (or even databases) depending on your needs.
 For example, you could create a "database" resource with two configurations: "development" and "production".
-Taking MapForce as example, you could then easily retrieve data from either the development or production database, by choosing the desired configuration from a list before previewing the mapping.

 You can create Global Resources from the following Altova desktop applications: Altova Authentic, DatabaseSpy, MobileTogether Designer, MapForce, StyleVision, and XMLSpy.
 On the server side, Global Resources can be consumed by the following Altova server applications: FlowForce Server, MapForce Server, RaptorXML Server, RaptorXML+XBRL Server.